Learn

 Littler Mendelson P.C.

-Bruce E. Buchanan counsels employers on immigration compliance issues, conducts internal I-9 audits, represents employers in U.S. Immigration and Customs Enforcement (ICE) inspections and audits, Immigrant and Employee Rights (IER)/Department of Justice investigations, E-Verify issues, and employment-based visas.
-Also, Bruce practices labor law where he represents employers before National Labor Relations Board and U.S. Department of Labor’s Wage & Hour Division and in collective bargaining.
-Before focusing on immigration, Bruce served as senior trial specialist for the NLRB for 20 years, counseled clients on union-filed representation petitions, represented employers in collective bargaining, and advised on wage and hour and Family and Medical Leave Act matters.
+Bruce E. Buchanan is Special Counsel at Littler Mendelson’s Nashville, Tennessee office.
+Bruce counsels employers on immigration compliance issues, conducts internal I-9 audits, represents employers in U.S. Immigration and Customs Enforcement (ICE) inspections/audits and Immigrant and Employee Rights investigations, and employment-based visas and green cards.
+Also, Bruce practices labor law where he represents employers before NLRB and DOL’s Wage & Hour Division and in collective bargaining.

 Deepti Orekondy